Friedrich Merz: Violence against women

+Following the national debate over rape law following the high profile case of Collien Fernandes involving "deepfakes", Merz replied to a question about his plans to fight sexual violence, during a Bundestag meeting "We have an explosion of violence in our society, both in the analogue and the digital realm... we also have to talk about the causes...
+And then we also have to address the fact that a significant portion of this violence comes from immigrant groups in the Federal Republic of Germany,".

 Political positions

 Merz has focused on economic, foreign, security, and family policies.
 He is seen as a representative of the pro-business wing of the CDU.
 He is viewed as an economic liberal who makes some concessions to conservative party members who stress the need for social engagement.
 Merz embraces some conservative social policies regarding families, although the Berliner Morgenpost says he is not as "dogmatic" as in his early political career.
 He is associated with neoliberalism.

 As a young politician in the 1970s and 1980s, he was a staunch supporter of anti-communism, the dominant state doctrine of West Germany and a core tenet of the CDU.
 His book Mehr Kapitalismus wagen (transl: Venturing More Capitalism) advocates economic liberalism.